On parameter loci of the H\'enon family: Introduction and Statements of Results

-Our results were numerically observed at the beginning of 1980's by El Hamouly and Mira, Tresser, Ushiki and others as shown in Figure~\ref{FIG:mira} which is obtained by joining two figures in~\cite{EM} (note that the sign of our parameter $b$ is opposite to the one in Figure~\ref{FIG:mira}).
-There, the graph of $a_{\mathrm{tgc}}$ is implicitly figured out by the right-most wedge-shaped curve.
+The statements described in the Main Theorem justify what were numerically computed at the beginning of 1980's by El Hamouly and Mira, Tresser, Ushiki and others.
+Figure~\ref{FIG:mira} is obtained by joining two figures in the numerical work of El Hamouly and Mira~\cite{EM} and turning it upside down.
+There, the graph of the function $a_{\mathrm{tgc}}$ is implicitly figured out by the right-most wedge-shaped curve.

-We note that for the case $|b|<0.06$, the claim of Main Theorem has been first proved by Bedford and Smillie~\cite{BS2}.
-To extend their result to all values of $b$, we need to introduce new topological ideas and elaborate rigorous numerical tools.
-This enables us to prove some global properties of the two loci.
-To state them let us add to $\mathcal{H}^{\times}$ and $\mathcal{M}^{\times}$ their corresponding loci of the quadratic family $p_a(x)=x^2-a$, i.e. let us put